-Warwyck Phoenix PCC, "the Company", was incorporated in the Republic of Mauritius under the Mauritius Companies Act 2001 on 21 August 2014 as a private company with liability limited by shares.
+Warwyck Athlaas, "the Cell", is a cell of Warwyck Phoenix PCC, the "Company" which commenced trading on 01 June 2017.
+The Company was incorporated in the Republic of Mauritius under the Mauritius Companies Act 2001 on 21 August 2014 as a private company with liability limited by shares.
 It holds a Category 1 Global Business Licence issued by the Financial Services Commission.
 The Company is licensed to act as Collective Investment Scheme Manager pursuant to the Securities Act 2005.
 The Company's registered office is Warwyck House, Nalletamby Road, Phoenix 73538, Republic of Mauritius.

 Pursuant to a special resolution of the sole shareholder dated 03 May 2016, the status of the Company was changed to a public company with liability limited by shares.
-On 14 November 2016, eight Cells of the Company became listed on the Stock Exchange of Mauritius Ltd and at 31 December 2020, the Company had two listed Cells (2019: two listed cells).